 As much as it pains me to say this, the best way to keep leftovers to a minimum for two people is limit the side dishes.
 I know, I know.
 Blasphemy you say!

-The good news is most of these side dish recipes make roughly 4 servings (2 helpings each), so if there are any you don’t make for Christmas, make them throughout the weekend.
+The good news is most of these side dish recipes make roughly 4 servings (2 helpings each), so if there are any you don’t make for your Christmas dinner for two, make them throughout the weekend.

-Of course no dinner is complete without dessert!
+Of course no Christmas dinner for two is complete without dessert!